 – Sprint Backlog: Periods of work that the development team works to complete the items on the product backlog

-– Product Backlog: all the product backlog items that have been completed during a sprint.
+– Increment: all the product backlog items that have been completed during a sprint.

 (A) Product Backlog: